jflater/jflater/README.md

 ### Hi there 👋
-My name is Jared Flater and I'm a postdoc in the Department of Agriculture and Biosystems Engineering at Iowa State University.
+My name is Jared Flater and I'm a postdoc in the Department of Agronomy at Iowa State University.

 🔭 I’m currently working on exploring bacterial communties in soils of various agricultural and conservation areas.
 <!--